ephf/mc8/README.md

 currentFile('mc8.mcfunction');
 ```

-Your 'currentFile()' is the current file you are writing to, typically an mcfunction file.
+Your `currentFile()` is the current file you are writing to, typically an mcfunction file.
 This can also be a path (eg. *path/filename.mcfunction*)

 To start, we can create 'for' loops for the utility: